What Causes Filter Channeling?

 Understanding what causes channels to form is the first step: the sand is getting clumped together somehow.
 Pool operators can "un-clump" the filter sand, and that may fix the problem right there.
 Operators, service techs and staff can look at a channeled filter, but it still may not be evident exactly what is clumping the sand.
 Non-living organics involve themselves in filter problems in almost every case.
 They may not be alone in the clumping effort, but they're almost certainly part of it.

 If your pool has high calcium or evidence of carbonate scale, calcium could be part of the problem.
 If you use polymer-based products like clarifiers, those polymers can contribute to the clumping too.
-So can aluminum-based products like certain types of phosphate removers (fortunately, not ours).
+So can aluminum-based products like flocculants and some phosphate removers (don't worry, not ours).

 We recommend doing a deep clean/purge of your filters with our enzyme and phosphate remover and see what happens.
 It's an affordable way to remove organic contamination and refurbish your sand.
 If a channeling problem persists, it will be easier to problem solve once you get those non-living organics and gunk out of the equation.